Liberia: Salala Rubber Corporation (SRC)-01/Margibi & Bong Counties

 Synopsis

-CAO found the complaint eligible for further assessment in June 2019 and conducted a field visit to Liberia in October 2019 to discuss options for addressing the complaint with the relevant parties.
-During CAO’s assessment, the Complainants indicated their willingness to engage in a dispute resolution process facilitated by CAO; however, the Company raised concerns about the CAO process and the partiality of the CAO’s team.
-Given these concerns, the Company indicated a willingness to engage with the impacted community, but not in a CAO-led dispute resolution process.
-In keeping with CAO’s Operational Guidelines, the complaint was referred to CAO’s Compliance function.
+In June 2019, CAO found the complaint eligible and initiated an assessment.
+CAO conducted a field visit to Liberia in October 2019 to discuss options for addressing the complaint with the relevant parties.
+During the assessment, the complainants indicated their willingness to engage in a dispute resolution process facilitated by CAO; however, the company raised concerns about the CAO process and the perceived partiality of CAO’s team.
+Given these concerns, the company expressed a willingness to engage with the impacted community but not in a CAO-led dispute resolution process.

-Status as of November 25, 2020
+Status as of March 20, 2025